 They also improve mood and help people experiencing psychosis achieve a better quality of life.

-Therapy is a widely recognized and effective approach to treating psychosis.
+treating psychosis.
 It aims to identify and change distorted thinking patterns and behaviors contributing to an individual’s distress.

-Among the various types of therapy, Cognitive-Behavioral Therapy (CBT) is one of the most effective methods, specifically targeting symptoms such as hallucinations and delusions.
 CBT helps individuals develop coping strategies, improve their overall functioning, and reduce distress from symptoms, making it a key component in the treatment of psychosis.

 For more information about different mental illness treatments, we encourage you to consult the website of the National Alliance of Mental Illness (NAMI), the largest grassroots mental health organization in the U.S., dedicated to improving the lives of those affected by mental illness: